 I believe that both physical and spiritual stretching is

 necessary to grow in our glorious roles as women, such as;

 wife, mother, sister, aunt, minister, or friend.

-Personally, I wouldn’t be here today had I not endured some major stretching.
+Personally, I wouldn’t be here today had I not endured some significant stretching.

 Sisters, will you stretch with me as we work together

-to make Christ the center of our lives in everything we do, and in every choice we make?
+to make Christ the center of our lives in everything we do and every choice we make?

 My favorite thing about Relief Society is the unity